linnnus/blog/src/posts/how-smu-processes-markdown.md

 # How smu parses Markdown

 A while ago, someone asked about parsing Markdown on Cohost.
-[Their original post][question] and my question is still online but since Cohost has gone the way of the Dodo
+[Their original post][question] and my answer is still online but since Cohost has gone the way of the Dodo
-I wanted to repost it here on my blog.
+I wanted to repost it here on my blog:

 I'd like to explain how the [Suckless Project's markdown parser (`smu`)][smu] works because it works a little differently to how most other parsers I've seen work.